luewh/VideoScripy/README.md

 ## Processing module

 - compress
-    Reduce the video biteRate in order to gain storage space.
+    Reduce the video bitRate in order to gain storage space.
     <details>
     <summary>expand more</summary>
         The processed videos will have a bitRate = width * height * quality, quality=3 is generally the lowest value before appearance of artifacts (bad images, blurry...).
 In other words, humain won't notice the visual difference between video of quality 3 and 6.